 Map: Things To Do In Lake Bled + Transport Links

-Getting To Lake Bled
+How To Get To Lake Bled

-Travel to Lake Bled by Bus
+Bus: Ljubljana to Lake Bled

 Buses depart Ljubljana for Lake Bled every hour (and sometimes two an hour), so you have plenty of opportunities to catch one.